peter88213/aeon2yw/docs/index.md

 ### Create a new yWriter project from a timeline

 - The release comes with a template for Aeon Timeline 2 that provides characters, locations and items, as well as yWriter's scene properties such as description and notes.
-- This template has a *Narrative* arc.
-Events assigned to this arc are considered scenes.
+- Events assigned to the *Narrative* arc are considered scenes.
 - The aeon2yw Python script converts Aeon's *.aeonzip* project file into a new yWriter project.
-- Events assigned to the *Narrative* arc are converted to regular scenes in one single chapter.
-- Other events are converted to "Notes" scenes in another chapter.
-- The scenes have a start time, if the year is between 100 and 9999.
+- Scene date and time are imported, if the year is between 100 and 9999.
-- The scenes have a duration.
-- The scenes are sorted chronologically.
-- Characters, locations and items are imported, if any.
-- Scene descriptions and scene notes are imported, if any.
-- Scene tags are imported, if any.
+- Scene duration, Characters, locations, items, relationships, descriptions, notes, and tags are imported.

 ### Update an existing yWriter project from a timeline